uviclibraries/rstudio/basics-0.md

 ### 1.2 Vectors

-A vector is a 1-dimensional list of items that are of the same data type (all text, all whole numbers, etc.)
+A vector is a 1-dimensional list of items that are of the same data type (all character, all numeric, etc.)

 To create a vector object, you will use the `c()` function. <br>